julianchurchill/text-adventure/README.md

   - DONE Use with the 'fell beast' allowing you to see the exit at the back of the shop.
 When you leave you get first entry text for the back of the store which says "You drop the torch behind you just as it runs out of fuel and the beast bounds forward its jaws gaping.
 Swiftly you leap through the door and slam it shut in the beasts face.
 It whimpers briefly and then hurls its weight against the door again and again.
 You're not sure how long this door will hold out.".
 Normal description is "This room is mostly empty, all the supplies presumably having been rescued before the last attack took place.
 There is an open window on the back wall which you judge you can just about squeeze through, if you breath in deeply.
 The sense of urgency rises in you as you continue to hear the fell beast beat down upon the door, slavering and yowling, desperate to sinks its fangs into your flesh.".
 There is a one-way exit through the window, leading to the cobbled street north of the barricade.
   - Add 'item use action:take item' action - see technical tasks
   - Need to destroy the torch - how do I trigger this?
 Do we need actions triggered by entering a room/using an exit or is there a way to do it with the current implementation?
-  - Increment score - needs technical task done to put max score in model_content file
+  - DONE Increment score - needs technical task done to put max score in model_content file
-    - Also increment for getting released from the door
+    - DONE Also increment for getting released from the door
 - Past the barricade you meet some towns people, they distrust and dislike you but explain that the witch lives and has wrought her revenge upon the town, sending fell beasts upon them when night time falls.
 - You must help them repair the barricade to the north of the town before night falls.
 They give you a wood axe and send you out into the woods to chop trees for barricade wood.
 You must chop X trees and gather the wood, bringing it back to the barricade each time.
 - Night falls and the creatures attack, you must help defend the barricade through the night and at least one fell beast ambushes you when you enter another location.
 After defeating X beasts morning arrives.